My Government-Issued Girlfriend Can't Be This Cute!

 I'd hate to admit it, but just like me, Noriko had little fanfare among classmates.
 It was one of the main driving forces that pushed us to meet and understand one another; though, with how long she'd kept hidden her DeLightful ideologies, maybe I didn't know her very well after all.

-"To be honest, I don't care what anyone else thinks of her," I said.
+"To be honest, I don't care what anyone else thinks of her," I said in a defiant tone.
 "She's the only friend I have who actually stuck around until the end."

-"That feels directed at me but whatever," she replied, crossing her legs.
+"That feels directed at me but whatever," Mai replied, crossing her legs.
 "I came here today to give you a warning."

 "Yeah, about Mito."

-Mai pulled out a cleaning cloth and started scrubbing her glasses on her lap.
+She pulled out a cleaning cloth and started scrubbing her glasses on her lap.
 "I wasn't listening in on you guys, if that's what you're worried about.
-But since you and me were friends in the past, the least I could do is give a heads up."
+But since you and me were friends in the past, the least I could do is give a heads up about her."